writetosudeepto/Internship_Assignment/README.md

 1. Clone the repository to your local machine: git clone https://github.com/writetosudeepto/Internship_Assignment.git

-2. Navigate to the project directory: cd Internship_Assignment
+2. Navigate to the project directory

+   cd Internship_Assignment

 4. create a python vitual env and activate it (optional)